Creating Capabilities: Description

 Nussbaum begins Creating Capabilities by describing the disconnect between leaders of countries, that focus on economic growth, and citizens, who value achieving a meaningful life.
 Contrary to public belief, there is not a causal relationship between GDP and quality of life.
-She uses the example of Vasanti, an Gujurati woman who suffered multiple personal and economic misfortunes under a state primarily focused on economic growth.
+She uses the example of Vasanti, a Gujarati woman who suffered multiple personal and economic misfortunes under a state primarily focused on economic growth.
 She was able to regain her financial independence and achieve greater success in education, activism, and pursuing a meaningful life because of SEWA, an NGO.
 Nussbaum analyzes this situation through a humanist perspective, emphasizing the role of gender discrimination, gender discrimination in education, nutritional deficiency, unequal property and inheritance laws, religion-based discrimination, domestic violence, the caste system, and political inequities all affecting Vasanti's outcomes; ultimately, GDP per capita and foreign investment do not directly affect these people in the absence of redistributive policies.

 Nussbaum then starts defining the capabilities approach as a theory that asks the question "what is each person able to do and be," shifting focus from aggregate measures of well-being to a focus on individual freedom and opportunity.
 Capabilities consist of "substantial freedoms", opportunities to "choose and to act", also known as combined capabilities; they represent the substantive freedom "to achieve alternative functioning combinations".
 She also makes a distinction between the "Human Development" and "Capabilities Approach", as she is "concerned with the capabilities of nonhuman animals as well as human beings."
 This approach is inherently pluralist because capabilities are different based on the individual, and cannot be fully captured through quantifiers.
 Nussbaum also defines capability failures as "entrenched social injustice and inequality" that is the result of "discrimination or marginalization".
 Nussbaum views the Capabilities approach as having two purposes, the first of which she ascribes to: to construct "a theory of basic social justice," adding notions of "human dignity, the threshold, political liberalism" to create a more philosophical argument.
 However, her approach does not include methods to analyze quality of life in a society overall.
 The second purpose, one she purports that Sen advocates, emphasizes quality of life as a way to compare development in different countries.

 Subsequently, Nussbaum outlines Sen and collaborators' Capability approach in detail.
 She then delves into further depth on the theory of social justice she advocates through the Capacities approach, and specific questions in the capability literature that are most pertinent to her field, including cultural diversity, universality, global poverty and injustice, the history of the capabilities approach, inequality, disabilities, aging, care, education, animal rights, environmental rights, and constitutionality.